techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 title: They want EFX!
 ---

-Check out how we learned how to throw up a simple yet ALIVE and running website using javascript to run a MadLibs game!
+Check out how we learned how to throw up a simple yet LIVING website using javascript to run a MadLibs game!
 [CLICK HERE TO PLAY NOW!!!](https://obscure-beach-64084.herokuapp.com/) Another exciting chapter in the blogosphere of the [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment!